-The University endeavors to conduct and complete the investigative process within 60 calendar days from the time the Title IX Coordinator determines that an investigation will go forward.
-Given the many variables and factors that may arise in such cases, good cause may exist for extending the time needed in some cases, such as those involving multiple witnesses and complicated evidence.
-The complainant and the respondent will be notified simultaneously, in writing, if the investigation process cannot be completed within 60 days, and they will be provided with a revised timeline.
+The University endeavors to conduct and complete the investigative process within 90 business days from the issuance of the notice of investigation to the respondent.
+Given the many variables and factors that may arise in such cases, good cause may exist for extending the time needed in some cases, such as those involving multiple witnesses, complicated evidence, and/or University breaks and holidays.
+The complainant and the respondent will be notified simultaneously, in writing, if the investigation process cannot be completed within 90 business days, and they will be provided with a revised timeline.

-EAD's ability to complete the investigative process within 60 days is enhanced when students, witnesses, and other third parties respond promptly to requests for information, interviews, and meetings.
-The University endeavors to follow the schedule below:
+The Title IX Office's ability to complete the investigative process efficiently is enhanced when students, witnesses, and other third parties respond promptly to requests for information, interviews, and meetings.